 Come along to the introductory talk for the Story of Sustainable Food led by Professor Colin Osborne, Associate Director of The Grantham Centre for Sustainable Futures and Professor of Plant Biology in the Department of Animal and Plant Sciences at the University of Sheffield.
 Food is at the heart of sustainability.
 We all need to eat, but modern food production damages the environment for future generations.
 In this talk, Professor Osborne will introduce the big issues in this area.
 How is the global demand for food changing as the population grows and more people go to live in cities?
 How do modern food production and consumption patterns harm the environment?
 Why is meat a sustainability issue?
 And how can everyone have enough to eat, without costing the Earth?

-Tuesday 6th Feb – Title TBD – Professor Duncan Cameron, Animal and Plant Science – Hicks Pool Lecture Theatre 1
+Tuesday 6th Feb – Everyone’s a Fertiliser Factory – Closing the Nutrient Loop in Sustainable Agriculture – Professor Duncan Cameron, Animal and Plant Science – Hicks Pool Lecture Theatre 1

 Thursday 8th Feb – Reaching The Sustainable Development Goals With Urban Agriculture – Dr Sanjay Lanka, Management School – Pam Liversidge Building Lecture Theatre 2